savonet/book/quickstart.md

 A typical radio will do some scheduling, typically by having different playlists at different times of the day.
-In Liquidsoap, this is achieved by using the `switch` operator: this operators takes a list of pairs consisting of a predicate (a function returning a boolean `true` or `false`) and a source, and plays the first source for which the predicate is true.
+In Liquidsoap, this is achieved by using the `switch` operator: this operator takes a list of pairs consisting of a predicate (a function returning a boolean `true` or `false`) and a source, and plays the first source for which the predicate is true.
 For time, there is a special syntax: